Sony9905/Portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Created by Maninder Singh.

+## Hosted By GitHub Pages:
+You can click the following link below or in the top right hand corner to see my current Portfolio.

 ## Available Scripts

 In the project directory, you can run: